AdamaStark-N7/stark_lockbox/README.md

 3. Customize the script to your liking in the Config!
 4. Add ```ensure stark_lockbox``` to your server.cfg
 5. Restart your server and enjoy!!
-6. If using the QBox framework, be sure to check the qbx_radialmenu.txt file for proper setup in your server!
+6. If using the QBox framework, be sure to check the qbx_radialmenu.md file for proper setup in your server!

 # Features
 1. Unique Lockboxes for LEO or EMS to use in their vehicles